umair-nasir14/MachineLearning/README.md

 The model in the file **CNN_CIFAR10** is a model that predicts Airplane, Automobile, Bird, Cat, Deer, Dog, Frog, Horse, Ship and Truck.
 The dataset is 60000 image large with 6000 per catagory.
 This dataset is built-in Keras dataset known as CIFAR-10.

+The file **CNN_cats&dogs** is another example of CNN model.
+This one identifies cats and dogs from tensorflow_datasets.

 ## Reinforcement Learning:

 The file Q_learning shows the basic technique to implement Reinforcement Learning using OpenAI's gym module.
 It uses the frozen lake game example.